Quick answer: are AI detectors unreliable because of false positives?

 None of the above implies that AI detection tools are worthless.
 It implies that they must be used with calibrated expectations and appropriate safeguards.
 Based on current evidence, four principles constitute responsible practice:

 Treat detection output as a signal, not a verdict.
 A high AI probability score should trigger further investigation — a conversation, a request for process documentation, a comparison with earlier work — not an automatic adverse action.
-The Association for Computing Machinery, the American Educational Research Association, and the Society for Human Resource Management have all published guidance explicitly stating that AI detection results should not be used as sole evidence of AI use or misconduct.
+The key standard is simple: no serious decision should rest on one detector score alone.

 Apply heightened caution with elevated-risk populations.
 Non-native English speakers, writers in technical domains, and writers who used legitimate editing assistance face substantially higher false positive risk.
 Institutions should establish differential review protocols — lower action thresholds, mandatory human review, or detection non-use — for these populations.

 Cross-verify across multiple tools.
 No single detector's output is reliable enough for high-stakes decisions.
-Running text through EyeSift's AI text analyzer alongside a second independent tool, and requiring convergent results before action, substantially reduces false positive risk.
+Running text through EyeSift's AI text analyzer alongside a second independent tool can reveal disagreement and uncertainty.
 Divergent results — one tool flags, another clears — should always be treated as inconclusive.

 Disclose detection use to those being assessed.
-Transparency about the use of automated detection tools is both ethically appropriate and, in EU jurisdictions, legally required under the AI Act.
+Transparency about the use of automated detection tools is ethically appropriate and may be legally required depending on jurisdiction, tool role, and decision context.
 People who know their work will be screened can take proactive steps: submitting drafts, providing process evidence, and flagging legitimate writing assistance.
 Our AI detection ethics analysis covers the full ethical framework for institutional deployment.

 Frequently Asked Questions